 These strips consist of braided low resistance wiring or even an adhesive tape with a conductive medium impregnated.
 You might see these bonding strips externally near hinge points of elevators, rudder, flaps etc etc. See image to the right.

-These bonding cables must be installed against clear metal, i.e. before the aircraft or parts are painted (paint is an isolator).
-This will ensure a good connection (lowest resistance) and conduction for the electrical charge.
+These bonding cables must be installed against clear metal, i.e. before the aircraft or parts are painted (as paint is an isolator and will not conduct current).
+This will ensure a good connection (lowest resistance) and conduction for the electrical charge to equalize.

-Another advantage of bonding is that all static charge is equal along the fuselage of the aircraft and therefore no arcing between parts can occur.
-Without proper bonding the static charge tends to accumulate near sharp objects like COM and NAV antenna causing previously mentioned interference.
+Another advantage of bonding is that all static charges are equal along the fuselage of the aircraft and therefore no arcing between parts can occur.
+Without proper bonding the static charge tends to accumulate near sharp objects like COM and NAV antenna causing the previously mentioned interference.